An Autism Meltdown Is Nothing Like A Temper Tantrum — Here’s Why

 Temper tantrums are universal — and look pretty much the same for all kids.
-Whether at home or out at a park or inside a grocery store, at home or wherever, a kid moves through the tantrum from anger to sadness while a parent stands by unable to do much of anything to shorten it (no matter what they think).
-There are some nuances between tantrums — what triggers them especially, and how to deal with that trigger — but when your kid is autistic, it’s a whole other ball game.
+Whether at home or out at a park or the grocery store, a kid moves through a tantrum, from anger to sadness, while a parent stands by unable to do much of anything to shorten it.
+There are some nuances between tantrums — what triggers them especially, and how to deal with those triggers — but when your kid is autistic, it’s a whole other ball game.
 What you think may be a temper tantrum could actually be an autism meltdown.
 (To learn Fatherly’s best advice on how to stop temper tantrums, click here.)

-Just about every child is prone to temper tantrums once and a while.
+Just about every child is prone to temper tantrums once in a while.
 And because one in 44 children in the U.S. are autistic, meltdowns are common too.
-The two look similar, but the causes and strategies to manage them are vastly different, and knowing that difference is crucial for parents of autistic children to be able to best help their kid get through the outburst.
+The two look similar, but the causes and strategies to manage them are vastly different.
+And knowing that difference is crucial for parents of autistic children to be able to best help their kid get through the outburst.

 Autism Meltdown vs. a Tantrum

 Temper tantrums follow a predictable pattern: A tantrum begins with often explosive high-intensity anger and winds down to whimpering sadness.
-They usually are triggered by a child wanting attention, not wanting to do something, or not getting what they want.
-Each trigger slightly changes the ideal way to react (to ignore them completely, to work with them to do the task, and to not give them that thing, respectively).
+They’re usually triggered by a child wanting attention, not wanting to do something, or not getting what they want.
+Each trigger slightly changes the ideal way to react (ignore them completely, work with them to do the task, and not give them that thing, respectively).
 But the real bottom line here is that tantrums are a normal part of a child’s development, and your child will grow out of it.

 The way meltdowns present can change over time.
 “As the child gets older, tantrum-like behavior becomes less socially acceptable, so they may go from loud and explosive to looking quiet from the outside but explosive internally,” Pervez says.